top of page

 ROASTED CURRIED FENNEL, or: Fennel haters, prepare to be converted!

-A simple dusting of Indian spices transforms fennel into a flavourful and exotic dish, infusing the grey winter months with the vibrant colours of the rainbow.
+A simple dusting of spices transforms fennel into a flavourful and exotic dish, infusing the grey winter months with the vibrant colours of the rainbow.

-ROASTED CURRIED FENNEL: Fresh fennel bulb with green fronds on a wooden board.
+Fresh fennel bulb with green fronds on a wooden board.
 Background shows a painting of a large flour.
 Natural and earthy setting.

 Sliced fennel coated with red and yellow spices on parchment paper.
 Fresh green fennel fronds scattered around.
 Vibrant and aromatic.